 “But I have my heart set on boxwoods!”
 In this case, head to a locally-owned garden center.
 Ask whether they carry “varieties” of boxwoods that have a better track record in states like Colorado and Utah.
 You may have more luck if you plant boxwoods in sheltered places in your yard that face east, northeast or north.
-And just know they’re likely going to need more work to keep them looking good.
+And just know they’re likely going to need more work and water to keep them looking good.

 These plants are like super-sized boxwoods.
 When they’re green, they look good.

 But this is another shrub that can struggle in Colorado winters